Introduction

 18+ | 60 to 100 bpm |

-The normal pulse rate of human body is influenced by various factors.
-Understanding these factors can help you understand what a the normal heart rate for men or normal pulse rate for women might be.
+Various factors influence the normal pulse rate of the human body.
+Understanding these factors can help you know what the normal heart rate for men or the normal pulse rate for women might be.
 These factors include:

-- Fitness and Activity Level: Regular exercise strengthens the heart muscle, hence allowing it to pump more blood with each beat, potentially lowering your resting heart rate.
+- Fitness and Activity Level: Regular exercise strengthens the heart muscle, allowing it to pump more blood with each beat, which may lower your resting heart rate.

 - Temperature and Humidity: The heart tends to beat faster in high temperatures and humidity as the body works to dissipate heat by increasing blood flow to the skin.